About

 ESOPUS SPACE

 In June 2009, a capacity-building grant from The Andy Warhol Foundation for the Arts enabled the Foundation to move from its original 250-square-foot office to a substantially larger combined office and exhibition space in downtown New York.
 Exhibitions in the new space showcase work from Esopus contributors as well as from both emerging and established figures in the contemporary art world.
 The schedule features both one-person exhibitions and group shows, including those conceived by guest curators.
-Esopus Space, which seats approximately 50 people, will also incorporate a series of readings, musical and theatrical performances, panel discussions, lectures, and screenings of film and video.
+Esopus Space, which seats approximately 50 people, has also programmed a series of readings, musical and theatrical performances, panel discussions, lectures, and screenings of film and video.

 OTHER ACTIVITIES